 Try raw sardines too by filleting the fish and marinating it in salt, olive oil and lemon juice to make a Mediterranean version of ceviche.
 This is a common way to serve sardines in Mediterranean countries where the ingredient is abundant at fish markets and on the waterfronts.

 Canned and jarred sardines also have a place at the table, and though these don't really need to be cooked, they do add a flare to a lot of sauces and dishes.
 For appetizers, pick out the small fillets and set on a cracker with a dollop of mustard or thinly-sliced red onion.
 Fry them up and sprinkle on a salad or serve as a crunchy, fishy snack.
 Like anchovies, sardines can top pizza as well.
 As for pasta sauce additions, classically sardines get melted into a Sicilian tomato sauce, chopped up and added to a creamy lemon sauce, and mixed with olive oil and capers for a Mediterranean-style sauce.
 All these methods give the dish an umami bump, and even if the sardines aren't noticeable as a flavor on their own, the ingredient gives a lot to the overall meal.

 What Do Sardines Taste Like?

-There's a salty, fishy taste to the miniscule sardines, and notes of smoke can sometimes be had if the fish was smoked before canning.
+There's a salty, fishy taste to the minuscule sardines, and notes of smoke can sometimes be had if the fish was smoked before canning.
 Fresh sardines have a firm texture and meaty backbone that's not expected based on the size.
-Overall, sardines are one of the more hardy fish that taste like fish and ocean and whatever sauce is poured on top.
+Overall, sardines are one of the more hardy fish that taste like fish and ocean, and whatever sauce is poured on top.